 - Care Consequences – the learning game.
 This game provides low-stakes interactive reinforcement of key learning points.
 Learners must make clinical decisions using incomplete information, but may earn more information by answering fun and quirky questions relating to the Caring with Compassion didactic modules.
 Game play is optional, and players may play multiple game rounds to try to improve their score or to explore alternative decision paths and consequences.
 Enter the game from the home page or from the learner dashboard.

 - Clinical implementation resources.
 In our “Resources” section you will find tools for applying new knowledge when caring for at risk populations.
-Within the “Resources”, our Reference Guides include both the Caring Book noted above and a printable Pocket Guide trifold pamphlet.
+Within the “Resources”, our Reference Guides include a printable Pocket Guide trifold pamphlet.
 The Pocket Guide supports bio-psychosocial clinical case formulation and presentation.
-Further supports for teachers and learners are in development and will be posted as they become available.
 Suggested links provide access to reputable national resources and further learning.